illia-nest/cnn-project/README.md

   <img src="images/model-train-errors.svg" style="height:500px;">
 </div>

 We can see that model loss and model error are falling down, which is a good sign.
-The final error is ... which can be translated into 100 - ... = ...% accuracy.
-Running the model on a test set gives us ..., which is relatively good result for such architecture.
+The final error is 7.96% which can be translated into 100 - 7.96 = 92.04% accuracy.
+Running the model on a test set gives us 92.03% accuracy, which is relatively good result for such architecture.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>